Honors Students and Their Thesis Topics, 2011-12

 Breaking with the Past: How the Rwandan State and its Military Moved the Land of a Thousand Hills Beyond Genocide

-(Advisor: Professor Mutongi)
+(Advisor: Professor Kenda Mutongi)

 Ben Davidson